Arrow-19/EmployeeManagementSystem/README.md

 To run this Employee Management System on your computer, follow these steps:
 Download the release folder.
 Run the "Employee Management System.exe" in the folder.

+## Acknowledgements

+This project was done as a learning exercise.
+The icon used is taken from https://icon-icons.com/icon/business-man-employee-human-member-office-tie/107745.